forensic-architecture/devops/timemap_datasheet/README.md

 ```
 in the folder where the `.env` file is located.

-Then install the dependency playbooks:
+Then install the dependency Playbooks:

 ```
 ansible-galaxy install angstwad.docker_ubuntu
 ```